CoderAT13/Fusioner/README.md

 # Image Fusion With Aruco

-A image funsion proposal for vertical cameras' view fusion and positioning, using in passenger tracking.
+A image funsion proposal for vertical cameras' view fusion and positioning, using in distributed passenger tracking computation.

 ## 1 Requirements